atesztoth/openalpr-swift-wrapper/README.md

 ## Motivation
 I just wanted to use OpenALPR...
 It turned out to be a rather long and painful process to somehow make this work.
-It's here so you won't have to go through this again.
-Use it with fun!
+It's here so you won't have to go through it yourself.
+Keep it, hold it, love it.

 # Contents
 It's a very simple package to be honest.
 It's dependent on my other package, which is only exposed via GitLab.
 I prefer that.